Hong Kong is currently being ruled by the barbarian Beijing regime not because

 Commanders

-Liu Zhenwu (劉匪鎮武), born in 1944 and a native of Hunan, was a veteran of the
+Liu Zhenwu (劉匪鎮武), born in 1944 and a native of Hunan, was a

-1979).
-Liu became commander of the 42nd Group Army in 1992, commander of PLA Hong Kong Garrison in 1994
+the 42nd Group Army in 1992, commander of PLA Hong Kong Garrison in 1994

-vice commander of Guangzhou Military Region in 1999,
+(based in Hong Kong 1997-99), vice commander of Guangzhou Military Region in

-staff in 2007.
-Liu was elected to the 15th
+of general staff in 2007.
+Liu was elected to the 15th and 16th Central

-and 16th Central Committee of Chinese Communist Party.
+Committee of Chinese Communist Party.

 Xiong Ziren (熊匪自仁),

-born in 1943 and a native of Hubei, assumed positions as follows:
+born in 1943 and a native of Hubei, assumed positions as follows: political

-Guangxi Provincial Military District of
+commissar of Guangxi Provincial Military District of Guangzhou Military

-1993, political commissar of PLA Hong Kong Garrison (1994-98), became commander
+Region in 1993, political commissar of PLA Hong Kong Garrison (1994-98),

-in 1999.
-Xiong returned to China in
+became commander of PLA Hong Kong Garrison in 1999.
+Xiong returned to China

 Wang Jitang (王匪繼堂),

-born in 1946, a native of Shanxi, became chief of combat department, command of Chengdu Military Region in 1985, chief of
+born in 1946, a native of Shanxi, became chief of combat department, command

-staff of 14th Group Army in 1989,
+of Chengdu Military Region in 1985, chief of staff of 14th Group Army in

 vice chief of staff of Chengdu Military Region in 1993,